 What To Do With Old Clothes Summary

 If you’re feeling crafty, upcycling your old clothes into new items is a great option.
 Transforming an old t-shirt into a pillow or creating a tote bag from an old pair of jeans not only allows you to unleash your creativity but also gives your clothes a new lease on life.
+Upcycling and clothing swaps can help your clothes get longer wear and stay out of landfills.

 For those looking to declutter and make a little extra cash, selling your old clothes online or participating in a clothing swap can be exciting options.
 Platforms like Poshmark and ThredUp make it easy to sell your clothes, while clothing swaps allow you to trade your items for something new.
+Craigslist and OfferUp allow you to list items for local pickup for free, making them convenient options for selling without shipping.
+Selling clothes online can be more profitable than just selling locally.
+Spring cleaning is a great time to declutter and donate old clothes, shoes, and other unwanted items.

 So, the next time you find yourself with a pile of unwanted garments, think twice before tossing them in the trash.
 Instead, get creative with repurposing and recycling your old clothes to make the most of them and contribute to a more sustainable world.
+Creating a capsule wardrobe can also help minimize future clothing waste and simplify your closet.

 What To Do With Old Clothes FAQ